manuganji/manuganji.github.io/_posts/2015-08-28-my-start-functional-programming.md

 My second favorite feature is actually using the fact that **functions are first class objects** in these languages.
 You can pass around a function just like any other variable.
 So you can make a function compose another function for use in that scope.

-The [functools](https://docs.python.org/3.5/library/functools.html), [itertools](https://docs.python.org/3.5/library/itertools.html) and [operator](https://docs.python.org/3.5/library/operator.html) modules provide some great methods to get your program closer to this philosophy.
+In Python, the [functools](https://docs.python.org/3.5/library/functools.html), [itertools](https://docs.python.org/3.5/library/itertools.html) and [operator](https://docs.python.org/3.5/library/operator.html) modules provide some great methods to get your program closer to this philosophy.

 For example `functools.lru_cache` helps to memoize a function, `functools.partial` takes a function and few of it's arguments and returns a function that takes the remaining arguments.
 For example: